rock-core/tools-roby/roby/event_relations/scheduling_constraints.md

 Available as Roby::EventStructure::SchedulingConstraints

-See {rdoc_class: EventStructure::SchedulingConstraintsGraphClass::Extension} for the list
-of methods that are defined on Roby::EventGenerator and {rdoc_class: EventStructure::SchedulingConstraintsGraphClass} for the methods accessible on the relation graph.
+See `EventStructure::SchedulingConstraintsGraphClass::Extension` for the list of methods that are defined on Roby::EventGenerator and `EventStructure::SchedulingConstraintsGraphClass` for the methods accessible on the relation graph.

 Semantics